 The Fresco Team

 Christopher Holt was born in Asheville, NC in 1977.
 Raised in the mountains of Haywood County, his exposure to the natural beauty of WNC informs his artistry.
-Chris grew up drawing and painting throughout his youth, eventually finding his way to the art department at UNC-Chapel Hill.
+Chris grew up drawing and painting, eventually finding his way to the art department at UNC-Chapel Hill.
 There, his attention was captured by the Native American Artist Kimowan Metchewais and he learned much about the creative process as well as storytelling through art.
 After Chapel Hill, his travel lust took him to Central and South America, where he was exposed to ancient sites including Copan in Honduras and Chichenitza in Mexico.
 He also discovered the fresco paintings of Diego Rivera.

 Chris has continued traveling, painting and finding inspiration abroad, always returning to NC to show his work and teach, often working with students in the Asheville City Schools.
 His recent travels have taken him to Cairo, Egypt and the Dominican Republic where he facilitated the painting of two large murals in a small village where children of Haitian decent worked alongside Dominican children to complete pictures of peace and community in a country caught up in racial injustice.

 Last year, he visited Jamaica, Cuba, and returned for another trip to the Dominican Republic to work with the children of Saman.
 He is currently working on a project for the Order of Saint John with fellow Charleston artist, Jill Hooper, to paint a fresco in Jerusalem.
 He is also creating gallery pictures for Horton & Hayes Fine Art in Charleston, SC, and has begun the drawing for what will become a fresco for Haywood Street Congregation in Asheville, NC.